aastroza/cachai/README.md

 ![](/logo.PNG)

-# cachai: the multimodal LLM about which there's nothing to say
+# cachai: the multimodal LLM about which there's nothing to say [WIP]

 Welcome to the LLM that brings Chile's vibrant linguistic landscape to the forefront of technology.
 We're not just translating words; we're capturing the culture, humor, and distinctive Chilean spirit.